symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

 Example #1: 1-of-2 signatures required
 **************************************

 Bob has finished filling the basket, and he is ready to pay.
-The cashier's screen indicates that the cost of the purchase adds up to ``10 nem.xem``.
+The cashier's screen indicates that the cost of the purchase adds up to 10 |networkcurrency|.

 Let's develop the piece of code present in Bob's mobile wallet that enables him to send multisig transactions.